adrianlois/PS-ActiveDirectory-AzureAD-O365/09.Get-AD-Users-Last-Logon/README.md

 # Get-AD-Users-Last-Logon
 #### Get the last logon of a user Active Directory

-Get the last logon Active Directory users by traversing querying all available Domain Controllers.
+Get the last logon specific Active Directory users (load .csv) by traversing querying all available Domain Controllers.